What is hypertensions cause, control and treamtnet

 by | Sep 9, 2016 | High Blood Pressure | 0 comments

 Cardiovascular diseases have influenced millions of people worldwide, representing a foremost cause of morbidity and mortality and imposing a significant economic burden upon society.
-High blood pressure (Hypertension) is a conventional risk factor for cardiovascular disease and from the last decade.
+High blood pressure (Hypertension) is a conventional risk factor for cardiovascular disease, and it has been in the last decade.
 It has become one of the prime contributors to the global load of illness.
-The worldwide occurrence of hypertension is more than 1 billion whereas more than 7.1 million deaths may be accredited to hypertension annually.
+The worldwide occurrence of hypertension is more than 1 billion, whereas more than 7.1 million deaths may be accredited to hypertension annually.

 Detailing hypertension and its causes

-The force exerted by the blood on the blood vessels is called blood pressure (BP), and an elevated blood pressure is known as hypertension.
-High blood pressure is an open invitation to various health problems as diabetes, heart problems, and many other critical health issues.
+The force exerted by the blood on the blood vessels is called blood pressure (BP); elevated blood pressure is known as hypertension.
+High blood pressure is an open invitation to various health problems such as diabetes, heart problems, and many other critical health issues.
 Some of the major risk factors are mentioned below:

 • Smoking